Do Go On - 373 - The Star Wars Holiday Special

 Wasn't she singing earlier?

-No, this is it.
+This is it.

-Oh, this is exciting.
+Oh, that's exciting.

-So at this point it was pre-Golden Girls.
+So at this point, it was pre-Golden Girls.

-At this point she was famous for being in a show called Maud.
+At this point, she was famous for being in a show called Maud.

-I think she was the titular Maud.
+I think she was the titular Mord.

 Uh-huh.